Ways to save on your heating bill during cold months

 Temperatures took a dive into the 30s Wednesday morning, bringing the first inland freeze of the season.

-Several News4jax viewers say instead of running the heat in their homes, they just use more blankets and layer up in their homes.
+Several News4Jax viewers say instead of running the heat in their homes, they just use more blankets and layer up.
 For some people, that isn’t an option and they need to use the heat.

 JEA says while energy is used more cumulatively during the summer, the most energy in a single occurrence happens in the winter.
-That means you could have to fork out more cash on your bill.
+That means you could have to fork over more cash for your bill.

 Ways to save